stellaw1/portfolio-site-v1/about.md

 ---
 layout: page
-title: About
+title: About me
 permalink: /about/
 ---

-Welcome to my brain dump!

-### More Information

-My name is Stella Wang, and I am a computer engineering student at the University of British Columbia.
-Recently, at the DubHacks hackathon at the University of Washington, I was inspired to attempt various personal projects, including building a web page portfolio.
+My name is Stella Wang, and I am a second year computer engineering student at the University of British Columbia.
+At my first hackathon, (DubHacks at the University of Washington), the many creative and innovative projects inspired me to tackle various  projects of my own.
+Among these includes building a personal web page portfolio, which also helps to track my goals and make them more actionable.
 Here I will attempt to keep my projects, resume, and blog updated.

+## Career Interests
+- Software development of cyber security in online banking
+- Front-end web development and design
+- AI that contributes to a more sustainable environment

+## Hobbies
+- Hackathons
+- Painting (Oil painting, acrylic)
+- Journalling
+- Sports (Soccer, Volleyball, Kickboxing)
+- Travelling

 ### Contact me
 [stella.wang@alumni.ubc.ca](mailto:stella.wang@alumni.ubc.ca)